MehmetMHY/ytm34/README.md

 4) Click on ytm.command to run or run the main_run.sh bash script.

 ## How to Use:
+##### Main_Manu
 - (1)  ADD: Takes you a loop where you can add as many YoTube URLs as you want.
 - (2)  CONVERT: Uses youtube-dl on all the links you added in ADD.
 - (3)  REFRESH: Cleans programs directory, use it before closing program.
 Also clears links.txt file.
 - (4)  EXIT: Closes over all program.
 - (5)  VIEW-ADD-LIST: Prints out all the URLs you entered.
-- (6)  README:        Prints out README.
-- (7)  VIEW-EXPORTS:  Prints out all the MP3 files in the MP3_Files folder.
+- (6)  VIEW-EXPORTS: Prints out all the MP3 files in the MP3_Files folder.
+- (7)  PREFERENCES: View more possible options
+- (8)  YOUTUBE-TO-MP4: YouTube To MP4 converter (BETA)
+##### Preferences_Manu
+- (P7-1)  README: Prints out README.
-- (8)  EDIT-ADD-LIST: Edit links.txt file with VIM.
+- (P7-2)  EDIT-ADD-LIST: Edit links.txt file with VIM.
-- (9)  PRINT-OPTIONS: Set terminal console print out.
+- (P7-3)  PRINT-OPTIONS: Set terminal console print out.
-- (10) TROUBESHOOTING: Give the user options of troubling shooting any issues with the program.
-These troubling shooting methods are mainly for when youtube-dl is having issues.
+- (P7-4)  TROUBLE-SHOOTING: Trouble Shoot any issues with the program.
+- (P7-5)  RETURN TO MAIN MANU: Return to the main manu.

 ## Other Notes:
 - As of now, .command files only work on MacOS.